dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_a_validator.md

 Support issues with Skip's Sidecar should be directed [here](https://discord.gg/7hxEThEaRQ).

-For mainnet deployment by dYdX Operation Services, Ltd. and for testnet, run the minimum required version of the Connect sidecar listed in the `dydx Blockchain` section [here](https://docs.skip.build/connect/validators/quickstart#run-connect-sidecar).
+You can find the required version of the Connect sidecar listed in the `dYdX Blockchain` section [here](https://docs.skip.build/connect/validators/quickstart#run-connect-sidecar).

 Instructions on upgrading sidecar can be found [here](./upgrades/upgrading_sidecar.md).